Clifford Law Offices has long been a supporter of patients’ rights and is continually dedicated to teaching the importance of knowing one’s rights.

 A study was just released by Sorry Works!, a not-for-profit organization based in Edwardsville, Illinois called Don’t Gag Me… A Special Report on Confidentiality Clauses in Med-Mal Settlements that addresses what is going on with confidentiality clauses in settlements, or “gag orders” as many people refer to them.

 In particular, researchers there interviewed and surveyed stakeholders in the medical malpractice field to learn about the prevalence and impact of confidentiality clauses in settlements after discovering that disclosure and apology are becoming more common.
-In a here, the organization noted that “Unfortunately, gag orders appear to limit sharing and learning from medical errors, especially between healthcare organizations and across the healthcare industry.”
+In here, the organization noted that “Unfortunately, gag orders appear to limit sharing and learning from medical errors, especially between healthcare organizations and across the healthcare industry.”
 The full press release can be read here.

 Robert A. Clifford, founder and senior partner at Clifford Law Offices, wrote a column about the issue of the problems involving confidentiality clauses for plaintiffs in a column for the Chicago Lawyer (“Confidentiality Agreements Undermine Justice,” December 2007).
 There, he wrote, “Confidentiality cannot be allowed to foster this culture of secrecy that can be disproportionately burden those with less sophistication or power, particularly when an inexperienced individual is up against a repeat offender or a self-serving corporate defendant.”
 Click here to read the article.